isBre/Ethics-in-AI-Notes/index.md

    6. **Societal and environmental well-being**: AI systems should contribute to sustainable development, be socially beneficial, and consider the environmental impact throughout their lifecycle.
    7. **Accountability**: The actors involved in the development and deployment of AI systems should be accountable for their actions, and mechanisms for redress and complaint should be in place.

+&nbsp;

+## Chapter III

-- **Chapter III introduces the concept of Trustworthy AI assessment**.
+**Concept of Trustworthy AI assessment**.
 It recommends adopting an assessment list tailored to the specific use case of an AI system.
 This assessment should not be viewed as a checklist but as an ongoing process of evaluating and implementing requirements and involving stakeholders.

 The European Commission's approach to AI, as outlined in their communications, focuses on increasing investments in AI, preparing for socio-economic changes, and ensuring an appropriate ethical and legal framework to strengthen European values.